ianbenn1/AdventOfCode2020/README.md

 I'll try to do as many of them as time allows during my exam season <br />

-Due to the nature of the problems, most of them are good candidates for scripting languages, my favourite of which is JavaScript.
+The nature of the problems means they're good candidates for scripting languages, my favourite of which is JavaScript.
-I expect to write most of them in JS, I'll try to do a few in Python, and maybe some in C just to mix things up.
+I expect I'll write most of them in JS, I'll try to do a few in Python, and maybe some in C just to mix things up.

 Javascript programs are run using node